baptisterajaut/gitlab-group-cloner/README.md

                         GitLab token with appropriate permissions.
   --output_folder OUTPUT_FOLDER
                         Folder where the projects will be cloned.
   --branch BRANCH       Branch to switch to after cloning (if it exists).
+(Optionnal)
 ```

 ## Known issues